Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 **How to fix the violation**: Remove this property from the response in example or in traffic payload.

+### <a name="ROUNDTRIP_VALIDATION_ERROR" />ROUNDTRIP_VALIDATION_ERROR

+**Output Message**: The OperationLoader should be initialized before calling validateRoundTrip or invalid request-response pair is provided.

+**Description**: The OperationLoader should be initialized before calling validateRoundTrip or invalid request-response pair is provided.

+**How to fix the violation**: Initialize the operatinLoader before validating request-response against RoundTrip rules.

 ### <a name="ROUNDTRIP_INCONSISTENT_PROPERTY" />ROUNDTRIP_INCONSISTENT_PROPERTY